ValiantsinMaslionik/obsidian-dev-notes/NET - Expression trees.md

 ## Executing DSLs

-Implementing simple calculator that can pasre expression from a string (using [[NET - Libraries|sprache]] library).
+Implementing simple calculator that can pasre expression from a string (using [[NET - Misc - Libraries|sprache]] library).
-Also, there is a faster version of the .Compile() method provided by the [[NET - Libraries|FastExpressionCompiler]] library.
+Also, there is a faster version of the .Compile() method provided by the [[NET - Misc - Libraries|FastExpressionCompiler]] library.

 ```csharp
 public static class SimpleCalculator